 The repair on the bridge is not the only construction happening.
 Public Works is working at the same time on the bridge over the Prince of Wales Falls, better known as the Hog’s Back Falls a wee further east.

 The last time when the swing bridge was closed, cyclists and pedestrians were asked to cross the locks instead.
 It is doable, but tight.
 This time, the NCC went out of its way to build a large ramp over the middle set of doors to accommodate the steady stream of residents using the bridge.
-Let’s have a look to that construction:
+Let’s have a look at that construction:

 It is very easy to navigate the ramps and the locks.
 Compared with all the existing crossings this is a dream, but unfortunately temporary.
 It does show a change in mindset though for that there is considerable money spent on this detour, where as in the past active transportation would just be parked (pun) for the duration of the project.
 If I could mention one point of critique, it would be the colour.
 Why brown instead of “Historic Rideau Canal Grey” if you stain the wood anyway….?